mphbo/lighthouse-web-notes/README.md

 ## Summary

-This repository is for all of my notes taken at Lighthouse labs for their Web Development Bootcamp.
+This repository is for [Logan](https://github.com/mphbo) to take all of his notes at Lighthouse labs for their Web Development Bootcamp.